-The recent pandemic of coronavirus 2019 now has taken the whole world by its throat (quite literally!) and most countries are currently observing a lockdown scenario to prevent the spread of COVID-19 around them.
-In these dire times, any form of severe health condition is a probable cause of lowering the body’s immunity and macular degeneration is a potential candidate in the list!
+The recent pandemic of coronavirus 2019 now has taken the whole world by its throat (quite literally!)
+Most countries are currently observing a lockdown scenario to prevent the spread of COVID-19 around them.
+In these dire times, any form of severe health condition is a probable cause of lowering the body’s immunity and macular degeneration patients during COVID-19 has the potential candidate in the list!

 What is Macular Degeneration?

 Macular degeneration (MD) is an eye disorder that causes damage to the macular region of the eye, eventually leading to possible blindness.
 Macula is the central and the most sensitive portion of the retina, giving us the ability to visualize things in high resolution.
 MD usually manifests in people over the age of 60 and progresses at a different pace depending on the individual’s health.

 MD is broadly categorized into Wet MD and Dry MD.
 Wet MD is more severe and generates new blood vessels beneath the retina.
 The leaking of blood and fluid from these blood vessels causes serious damage to the retina and should be treated urgently.
 Dry MD progression is slower than the Wet MD.
 It leads to an accumulation of yellow spots in the macular region due to deteriorating tissues, and can eventually lead to blindness.